qulacs/qulacs/README.md

 See [the benchmark repository](https://github.com/qulacs/benchmark-qulacs) for the latest results.

-- Compared following libraries on March, 2020
+- Compared following libraries in March 2020

 |       Package        | Version |
 | -------------------- | ------- |